Sawran (Kazakhstan)

 Sawran or Sauran (Сауран, [sɑwˈɾɑn]) is an ancient city located 43 km north-west of the city of Turkistan in Southern Kazakhstan, near the river Syr Darya.

+History

 One of the earliest mentions of the city comes from the Arab geographer Al-Muqaddasi, who described it in the 10th century as "a large city surrounded by seven walls, mosque located in the inner city."
 In 1065, the city submitted to the Seljuq dynasty, which was part of the transformation of the Kara-Khanid Khanate into a vassal of the Seljuqs.